 Full commitment to attendance is required, as well as respect for others, enthusiasm for the subject and self-motivation.
 You’ll be expected to participate in all practical sessions with the animals and hand in all assignments on time.
 You’ll be continually assessed and there is an expectation that you’ll continue your studies and coursework/work placement during your own time.

 Level 3 Extended Diploma Animal Management (with Science) or employment in related industries such as grooming parlours, pet stores, veterinary practices, catteries, farms and kennels.

-You’ll need to have an up-to-date tetanus injection before commencing work with the animals.
+You’ll need to have an up-to-date tetanus injection prior to working with the animals.

 Have any questions or are not sure if this is the right course for you?